-Your Supervisor, or another member of your Training Establishment, will be able to guide you during your placement and are your initial point of contact for any queries or concerns.
+Your Supervisor, or another member of your Training Establishment, will be able to guide you during your placement and address queries or concerns.
 If you believe the difficulty cannot be resolved in this manner, or if you experience a serious problem, please contact a Practice Educator or the APPEL office (contact details on page 24).